Limit-Theory-Redux/ltheory/doc/script/ecs.md

     if marketplaces and #marketplaces > 0 then
         ---@param marketplace MarketplaceComponent
         for index, marketplace in IteratorIndexed(marketplaces) do
-            local traderEntityInfo = marketplace:getTrader()
+            local traderEntityId = marketplace:getTrader()

-            if not traderEntityInfo then
+            if not traderEntityId then
                 goto skipMarketplace
             end